Supergiovane/node-red-contrib-knx-ultimate/README.md

 ## Highlights

-If you're here, you probably already have tried other knx nodes from npm.
-I hope you enjoy this one, because i've put big effort to do what i really needed, a copy/paste friendly node, with many functions and the possibility to use the ETS csv exported Group Addresses.<br />
+If you're here, you have probably already tried other KNX nodes from npm.
+I hope you enjoy this one, because I've put a lot of effort into creating the copy/paste friendly node I always wanted, with many features and support for ETS CSV exported group addresses.<br />

-<details><summary>Stand alone or with ETS exported file</summary>
+<details><summary>Standalone or ETS export friendly</summary>

-You can set you own group address, datapoint and device name, or you can import the ETS Group Address list and have datapoint and device name auto populated while typing in the group address.
+You can set your own group address, datapoint, and device name, or import the ETS group address list so the datapoint and device name are auto-populated while you type the group address.

 </details>
 <details><summary>Filling helpers</summary>

-If you import your ETS CSV or ESF file, just begin typing the group address or the device name in the Group Address textbox and a list of possible matches will appear.
-Just select an item in the list it and have datapoint and device name auto populated.
-You can then accept the auto populated fields or change it.
+If you import your ETS CSV or ESF file, begin typing the group address or device name in the Group Address textbox and a list of matches will appear.
+Select an item from the list to auto-populate the datapoint and device name—you can keep the suggested values or change them.

 </details>
-<details><summary>Automatic encoding/deconding of KNX datagrams</summary>
+<details><summary>Automatic encoding/decoding of KNX datagrams</summary>

-Just pass a normal payload to the node (true, false, a string or any nymber) and just receive a normal payload (true, false, a string or any nymber) to use in your flow.
+Pass a normal payload to the node (true, false, string, number, object) and you receive a decoded payload of the same shape to use in your flow—no manual buffer handling required.

 </details>
-<details><summary>As single device, as Universal node.</summary>
+<details><summary>Single device or universal listener</summary>

-The node can act as a single device (for example having Group Address 0/0/1), or can be used as universal node, catching all messages coming from KNX Bus (in this case the node will output a comprehensive msg to the flow, containing group address, device name, automatic decoded payload and other useful infos).
-The node can act as universal KNX sender as well (you can pass a message to the node, containing the destination group address, the datapont type and the payload).
+Use the node as a single device (for example, group address 0/0/1) or switch it to “universal” mode to catch all KNX bus traffic.
+In universal mode the node outputs a comprehensive message containing the group address, device name, decoded payload, and additional metadata.
+It can also send universal KNX telegrams when you pass a message containing the destination group address, datapoint type, and payload.

 </details>
 <details><summary>Contextual help for formatting input messages</summary>

-There is samples.
-There is huge documentation about settings and properties.
-If this is not enough for you, whenever you change the datapoint type, a textblock with a sample msg input (expecially, for tricky datapoints, like RGBW, 10Bytes, Relative Dimming, 3 Bytes setpoint etc...) appears.
-Just copy/paste it in a function and you're done.
+The wiki provides extensive documentation and examples, and the editor helps too: whenever you change the datapoint type, a text block with a sample input message—especially for tricky datapoints like RGBW, 10-byte floats, relative dimming, or 3-byte setpoints—appears.
+Copy/paste it into your function and adjust as needed.

 </details>
 <details><summary>Huge amount of Datapoints are supported</summary>

-It supports a huge amount of datapoints.
-If you need more, just open a GitHub issue.
+A huge range of datapoints is supported.
+If you need one that is missing, open a GitHub issue and we will work on it.

 </details>
 <details><summary>Self protection</summary>

-The Node protects you, from mistakes you can do.
-[Node Protections](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/-Protections)
+The node protects you from common mistakes.
+See the [Node Protections](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/-Protections) page for details.

 </details>
 <details><summary>Built in RBE input/output filter</summary>

-You can select to activate or deactivate it.
-If active, the node reacts only if payload from KNX Bus or from input msg is changed.
+You can enable or disable the built-in RBE (report-by-exception) filter.
+When enabled, messages are forwarded only when the payload changes—both for KNX bus telegrams and flow inputs.

 </details>
 <details><summary>RAW message directly to the BUS</summary>

-You can send RAW buffers directly to the bus.
+Send raw buffers directly to the bus whenever you need low-level control.

 </details>

-## WORKING WITH THE ETS CSV FILE OR WITH ESF FILE
+## WORKING WITH ETS CSV OR ESF FILES

-Instead of create a knx-ultimate node for each Group Address to control, you can import your ETS csv or esf group addresses file.
+Instead of creating a knx-ultimate node for every group address, import your ETS CSV or ESF group address file.
-Thanks to that, the knx-ultimate node where you selected **Universal mode (listen to all Group Addresses)**, becomes an universal input/output node, aware of all Datapoints, Group Addresses and Device's name (ex: Living Room Lamp).
-Just send the payload to the knx-ultimate node, and it'll encode it with the right datapoint and send it to the bus.
-Likewise, when the knx-ultimate node receives a telegram from the bus, it outputs a right decoded payload using the datapoint specified in the ETS file.
+When a knx-ultimate node runs in **Universal mode (listen to all Group Addresses)** it becomes a universal input/output node, aware of all datapoints, group addresses, and device names (for example, “Living Room Lamp”).
+Send a payload to the node and it encodes it with the correct datapoint before transmitting it to the bus.
+Likewise, when the node receives a telegram from the bus, it outputs a decoded payload using the datapoint specified in the ETS file.

 <details><summary>Click here for a sample ETS csv file to paste into the ETS field of your config node.</summary>